Qutu Tong: Personal life

 From 619 to 620, Li Shimin defeated Liu Wuzhou, the warlord stationed in northern Shanxi.
 Quto Tong took part in this campaign.
 In 621, Li Shimin and Li Yuanji led Tang forces to attack Wang Shichong, the warlord in Luoyang.
 Qutu Tong played a significant role in this campaign.
-When Li Shimin was making an inspection tour at Xuanwuling (the imperial tomb of Northern Wei dynasty, which is to the north of Luoyang), he was ambushed by Shan Xiongxin, the best general serving for Wang Shichong.
+When Li Shimin was making an inspection tour at Xuanwuling (the imperial tomb of the Northern Wei dynasty, which is to the north of Luoyang), he was ambushed by Shan Xiongxin, the best general serving for Wang Shichong.
 Yuchi Jingde, another Tang general, saved Li Shimin and defeated Shan Xiongxin at Xuanwuling.
 Qutu Tong took this chance to launch an attack to Wang Shichong's headquarter.
 This attack caused remarkable damage to Wang's army, and Qutu Tong successfully captured Chen Zhilve, one of top generals in Wang's army.

 In 621, Dou Jiande, another warlord based in Hebei, led his army marching towards Luoyang trying to save Wang Shichong.
 Li Shimin led 3000 elite soldiers defeated Dou Jiande at Hulao Pass.
 During the same time, Qutu Tong played a large role in assisting Li Yuanji in besieging Luoyang so that Wang Shichong could not join forces with Dou Jiande.
 After the Battle of Hulao, Qutu Tong was rewarded the highest military achievement, and was promoted to the Grand Commander of Shaandong Military Circuit.

 When the rivalry between Li Shimin and Li Jiancheng, the crown prince, was heating up, Qutu Tong chose to stick with Li Shimin.
 He supported Li Shimin during the Xuanwu Gate Incident in 626 that won Li Shimin the crown of emperor.
 Li Shimin further promoted and rewarded him after the incident.
 In 628, Qutu Tong died in Luoyang.
-In 634, Qutu Tong was listed as one of 24 founding officials of Tang Dynasty and had his portrayal exhibited on the Lingyan Pavilion.
+In 634, Qutu Tong was listed as one of 24 founding officials of the Tang dynasty and had his portrayal exhibited on the Lingyan Pavilion.